-Pursuant to the Wisconsin Public Records Law, please send me copies of all 2013 Mythic Town Board minutes discussing the Vacation Company's proposed redevelopment of the old Bedrock Quarry site.
-I only need pages of the minutes on discussing the proposed quarry redevelopment, and don't need copies of any related documents distributed at the Town Board meetings.
-Also please send me copies of all emails between the Town Board members regarding the quarry redevelopment from May 1 - September 1, 2013.
-I would prefer to receive the responsive documents by email, if possible.
+Pursuant to the Wisconsin Public Records Law, please send me copies of all 2015 Cheese Town Board minutes discussing the Vacation Company's proposed redevelopment of the old Bedrock Quarry site.
+I only need pages of the minutes on discussing the proposed quarry redevelopment, and I don't need copies of any related documents distributed at the Town Board meetings.
+Also, please send me copies of all emails between the Town Board members regarding the quarry redevelopment from May 1 through September 15, 2015.
+I would prefer to receive the responsive records by email, if possible.

 If the cost of fulfilling my request will be more than \$25.00, please contact me before proceeding.
-Also please contact me if you have any questions about this request.
+Also, please contact me if you have any questions about this request.